eburst/dblab/_pages/home.md

 1) Our team is developing data systems that can automatically adapt to a specific workload and data distribution, delivering exceptional performance without requiring manual tuning from an administrator.<br>
 2) Our research interest is in data AI, specifically exploring schema discovery techniques and (large) language models for tabular and text data.
 In the short term, we develop advanced systems for data analysis and processing, providing valuable insights to businesses and organizations.
 In the long term, our goal is to develop a cost-efficient, <em>data-centric system with artificial general intelligence</em>.<br>
 3) We are also building an intelligent system to interact with humans through a natural language interface to the database.
+You can refer to our [labcumentary](https://cse.postech.ac.kr/랩큐멘터리-db-lab/?pageds=1&p_id=10669&e=&k=&c=&cat=15) for the summary of our current research interests.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="4000" data-pause="hover" >
     <!-- Menu -->